katerinafedotova/IoT-Programmiersprachen-1-tutorial/final-task/README.md

-# Gem puzzle
+# 15 puzzle
-You will implement the classical Gem Puzzle Game https://en.wikipedia.org/wiki/15_puzzle
+You will implement the classical 15 Puzzle Game https://en.wikipedia.org/wiki/15_puzzle

 ## About
 The 15-puzzle is a well-known game which has a long history stretching back in the 1870's.
 The goal of the game is to arrange a shuffled set of 15 numbered tiles in ascending order, by sliding tiles into the one vacant space on a 4 × 4 grid.